 I’m rarely for quiet – unless it’s embedded in your brand

 Nokia just released its HTC One phone.
 While the instrument looks good, its marketing tagline doesn’t work: “Everything your phone isn’t.”

 It’s at odds with HTC’s brand theme of “Quietly Brilliant” because there is nothing quiet or understated about “Everything your phone isn’t.”

 Also, the tagline is about the phone, not the customer who uses it.
 That makes it easily forgettable.
 Potential customers will ignore it.

-OK, they have produced a nice-looking phone.
-But the iPhone, Galaxy, Blackberry and Experia smartphones also provide visually appealing models, so a fetching phone doesn’t make the product viable.
+OK, the HTC One is a nice-looking phone.
+But the iPhone, Galaxy, Blackberry and Experia smartphones also provide visually appealing models.
+So a fetching phone doesn’t make the product viable.
 By itself, it doesn’t steal market share.